 Monies collected under the Prepaid Act or any other appropriations, grants or gifts and any income from interest, penalties, premiums, gains, or other earnings shall be deposited or transferred into the Fund for disbursement in accordance with ETSA Section 30(b).

-2) Funds distributed under ETSA Sections 30(b)(1)(D) and 30(b)(2)(E) and Section 1326.200 of this Part shall be distributed based upon the number of monthly wireless subscribers in the geographic area (defined by ZIP Code) in which the 9-1-1 Authority is authorized by the Commission or the Administrator to operate as a PSAP and in accordance with the GIS data
+2) Funds distributed under ETSA Sections 30(b)(1)(D) and 30(b)(2)(E) and Section 1326.200 of this Part shall be distributed based upon the number of monthly wireless subscribers in the geographic area (defined by ZIP Code) in which the 9-1-1 Authority is authorized by the Commission or the Administrator to operate as a PSAP and in accordance with the GIS data.

 3) Funds otherwise payable under ETSA Sections 30(b)(1)(D) and 30(b)(2)(E) and Section 1326.200 of this Part that are associated with geographic areas that are contested between eligible 9-1-1 Authorities shall be held in escrow until proper determination has been made as provided in Section 1326.500.